Skip to main content

 Romance Setup

 Keep in mind this is an outline.
-In the final version of ME BEFORE YOU, the opening scene is not the inciting incident.
+In the final version of Me Before You, the opening scene is not the inciting incident.
 In the published version, the opening scene is a prologue from Will’s point of view.

 When we begin an outline, we don’t know where the key scenes will end up.
 What we are doing here is building a framework to write our story.

-ME BEFORE YOU Plot Point 1
+Me Before You Plot Point 1

 Plot point 1 is the point of no return.
 Louisa can’t back out of the central conflict.
 This is when the setup of the story ends and Act I is over.